Black American solidarity with Palestinians is rising and testing longstanding ties to Jewish allies

 ''I know what I'm fighting for here,'' she said.

-That all changed when she visited Israel and the West Bank at the invitation of a Palestinian American community organizer from Chicago's south side, along with two dozen other Black Americans and Muslim, Jewish and Christian faith leaders.
+That all changed when she visited Israel and the West Bank at the invitation of a Palestinian American community activist, along with two dozen other Black Americans and Muslim, Jewish and Christian faith leaders.

 The trip, which began Sept.
 26, enhanced Wallace's understanding of the struggles of Palestinians living in the West Bank under Israeli military occupation.
 But, horrifyingly, it was cut short by the unprecedented Oct.
 7 attacks on Israel by Hamas militants.
 In Israel's ensuing bombardment of the Gaza Strip, shocking images of destruction and death seen around the world have mobilized activists in the U.S. and elsewhere.

 Wallace, and a growing number of Black Americans, see the Palestinian struggle in the West Bank and Gaza reflected in their own fight for racial equality and civil rights.
-The recent rise of protest movements against police brutality in the U.S., where structural racism plagues nearly every facet of life, has connected Black and Palestinian activists under a common cause.
+The recent rise of protest movements against police brutality in the U.S. has connected Black and Palestinian activists under a common cause.

 But that kinship sometimes strains the more than century-long alliance between Black and Jewish activists.
-From Black American groups that denounced the U.S. backing of Israel's occupation of Palestinian territory to Black protesters demonstrating for the Palestinians' right to self-determination, some Jewish Americans are concerned that support could escalate the threat of antisemitism and weaken Jewish-Black ties fortified during the Civil Rights Movement.
+Some Jewish Americans are concerned that support could escalate the threat of antisemitism and weaken Jewish-Black ties fortified during the Civil Rights Movement.

 ''We are concerned, as a community, about what we feel is a lack of understanding of what Israel is about and how deeply Oct.
 7 has affected us,'' said Bob Kaplan, executive director of The Center for Shared Society at the Jewish Community Relations Council of New York.